-I see individuals and couples in Felixstowe, Suffolk.
+I see individuals in Felixstowe, Suffolk.
 I work with clients on a range of issues including relationship difficulties (with partners and also with family members), low self-confidence, jealousy, insecurity, self-esteem, communication skills, self-development and awareness, depression and repetitive patterns of unhealthy behaviour.
 I also work with clients who are struggling to come to terms with loss, and others who are survivors of childhood abuse (sexual, physical and/or emotional).

 I provide therapy in a friendly and safe environment and offer flexible appointment times.
 I am happy to send you written information or to respond to questions by email.